sungsoo-ahn/2025/_posts/2025-04-28-pitfalls-of-evidence-based-ai-policy.md

 We personally enjoyed the use of “when” and not “if” in this excerpt.

-Meanwhile, there is legal precedent for companies to lose court cases because they internally communicated risks through legally discoverable media such as in Grimshaw v.
+Meanwhile, there is a legal precedent for companies to lose court cases because they internally communicated risks through legally discoverable media such as in Grimshaw v.
 Ford (1981) <d-cite key="grimshaw1981"></d-cite>.
 **Unfortunately, absent requirements, companies will tend to suppress the documentation of dangers to avoid accountability.**
 Meanwhile, mere voluntary transparency can be deceptive by selectively revealing information that reflects positively on the company <d-cite key="Ananny2018SeeingWK"></d-cite>.
 Thus, we argue that a regime like the one outlined above will be key to facilitate the production of more meaningful evidence.

+### Discussion of Counterarguments

+**“These 16 objectives would be too burdensome for developers.”**
+It's true that following protocols and producing documentation can impose burdens.
+However, these burdens are generally far lighter than those imposed by substantive regulations.
+Moreover, compliance with many of these requirements may be trivial for developers already planning to take similar actions internally.
+For instance, even the most potentially burdensome measures – such as risk assessments and staged deployments – are practices that major developers like [OpenAI](https://cdn.openai.com/openai-preparedness-framework-beta.pdf), [Anthropic](https://assets.anthropic.com/m/24a47b00f10301cd/original/Anthropic-Responsible-Scaling-Policy-2024-10-15.pdf), and [Google DeepMind](https://storage.googleapis.com/deepmind-media/DeepMind.com/Blog/introducing-the-frontier-safety-framework/fsf-technical-report.pdf) have publicly committed to implementing.

+**“It’s a slippery slope toward overreach.”**
+A second concern is that these 16 regulatory objectives might generate information that could pave the way for future substantive regulations or liability for developers.
+Regulatory and liability creep are legitimate risks that can harm industry interests.
+However, it's important to emphasize that any progression from these objectives to future regulations or liability will ultimately depend on human decision-makers acting on evidence.
+Evidence is essential for society to engage in meaningful deliberation and exercise informed agency – this is the entire point of evidence-based policy.
+Therefore, if process-based AI regulations eventually lead to substantive regulations, it won't be because the process regulations laid an inevitable framework.
+Rather, it would be because the information produced by those regulations persuaded policymakers to take further action.

 ## Building a Healthier Ecosystem